JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-4-FloodFills.md

 According to [Google](https://www.google.com/search?q=program+paintbucket&oq=program+paintbucket&aqs=chrome..69i57.2758j0j1&sourceid=chrome&es_sm=91&ie=UTF-8#q=how+do+fill+tools+work), you are using a floodfill.

 A floodfill?
-What's a floodfill?

-According to Wikipedia
->Flood fill, also called seed fill, is an algorithm that determines the area connected to a given node in a multi-dimensional array.
-It is used in the "bucket" fill tool of paint programs to fill connected, similarly-colored areas with a different color..

-So.. a flood fill is an algorithm for finding connected space.
+A flood fill is an algorithm for finding connected space.
 In the case of a paintbucket tool, the "connected space" would be areas of uniform color.

 Cool.
 Now to apply this to a paintbucket tool.